IBCodin/IBShop/README.md

 Each player will be able to list for sale items equivalent to the number of chests associated with their highest permission.

 For example if Player A has the ibshop.quantity.1 and ibshop.quantity.3 permissions, they would be able to sell up to 3 chests worth of items.
-The limit is based on maximum stack size and 27 stacks per chest.

 ## Commands